smaremanda/add-in-docs/docs/publish/host-an-office-add-in-on-microsoft-azure.md

 # Host an Office Add-in on Microsoft Azure
-Use Visual Studio 2015 and the Microsoft Office Developer Tools to publish to and then host an Office Add-in on Microsoft Azure.

 The simplest Office Add-in is made up of an XML manifest file and an HTML page.
 The XML manifest file describes the add-in's characteristics, such as its name, what Office client applications it can run in, and the URL for the add-in's HTML page.
 The HTML page is contained in an Office Add-in website and users see it and interact with it when they install and run your add-in.
 For more information about Office Add-ins in general, see [Office Add-ins platform overview](../../docs/overview/office-add-ins.md).